reallyreallyryan/practice_projects/README.md

 Finally, implemented a "back" button.
 This allows you to remove the numbers you've entered but keep the previous selections.
 Last note: Mac doesn't support background colors on buttons, apparently.

+Update:
+Learned more on how to have python perform equations.
+Added additional buttons to the calculator: square root, power to.
+Also have different outcome for square root in the way it interacts.